-- Provide supports that are individually tailored and developed in response to the person and his/her family through a person-directed process.
+- Provide individually tailored supports developed to cater to the person and their family through person-directed planning.

-- Encourage and support the organization, its staff and people it supports to participate in the community.
+- Encourage and support its staff, and the people it supports, to participate in the community in meaningful ways.

-- Recognize, reward and hold accountable its staff as competent and the staff, in turn, readily sees competence in the people they support.
+- Recognize, reward and hold accountable its staff as competent.
+The staff, in turn, readily sees competence in the people they support.

-- Make choices about what the organization stands for and values, and encourage people supported by the organization to achieve personal outcomes.
+- Make choices about what the organization stands for and values.
+Encourage people supported to achieve personal outcomes.